-In the first quarter of 2011, net sales of \$264.3 million were largely unchanged compared to \$264.4 million in the first quarter of 2010.
-The first quarter sales include a decline in organic growth of (2%), offset by the positive impacts of foreign currency exchange rates (2%).

-In the first quarter of 2011, consumable and related revenues, which represent approximately 87% of total sales, reported a 1% increase as compared to the first quarter of 2010.
-Sales of instrumentation products in 2011, which represent approximately 13% of total sales, decreased by 6% as compared to an exceptionally strong performance in the same period of the prior year.
-The natural disaster disruptions in Japan and Australia/New Zealand together with the civil and political disruptions in Egypt, as well as lower growth in sales volumes of molecular diagnostic assays compared to growth rates experienced in 2010, resulted in a slow start to 2011.
+In the six month period ended June 30, 2011, net sales increased by 4% to US\$ 546,4 million, compared to US\$ 527,1 million in the same period of 2010.
+The increase in the first half of 2011 reflects a positive impact of US\$ 22,4 million from foreign currency exchange rates.
+In the first half of 2011, consumable and related revenues, which represent approximately 87% of total sales, reported a 5% increase as compared to the first half of 2010.
+Sales of instrumentation products in 2011, which represent approximately 13% of total first half sales, decreased by 3%.
+The natural disaster disruptions in Japan and Australia/New Zealand together with the civil and political disruptions in Egypt, as well as lower growth in sales volumes of molecular diagnostic assays compared to growth rates experienced in 2010, resulted in a slow start to 2011 and are reflected in the first half of 2011 results.